PyCQA/baron/README.md

 show_file(file_path)
 ```

-Those 2 functions will print a formated version of the FST so you can play with
+Those 2 functions will print a formatted version of the FST so you can play with
 it to explore the FST and have an idea of what you are playing with.
 Example:

 ```python